Russian Mennonites: North America

-After 1870 about 18,000 Russian Mennonites, fearing conscription into military service and state influence on their education systems, emigrated to the Plains States of the US and the Western Provinces of Canada.
+After 1870 about 18,000 Russian Mennonites, fearing conscription into military service and state influence on their education systems, immigrated to the plains states of the US and the Western Provinces of Canada.
 The more liberal went in general to the US where the majority over a period of several decades assimilated more or less into the mainstream society.

 Russian Mennonites settled much of South Central Kansas, which owes its reputation as a wheat-producing state in large measure to its early Mennonite settlers.
 Winter wheat was introduced to Kansas in 1873.
 The following year the Mennonites, who had experience with dry land farming in Russia, quickly took advantage of its characteristics, resulting in rapid expansion of the milling industry in the state.
 It is planted in the fall and harvested in June and July of the following summer, and is therefore ideally suited to cold winters and the hot, dry Kansas summers.
 Kansas remains a top producer of wheat in America to this day.

 The more conservative Old Colony, Bergthal Mennonites and Kleine Gemeinde went to Canada which promised privileges equal to those previously held in Russia (no conscription into military service and German language private schools) and a large tract of land divided into two "Reserves".
 The Mennonites settled mostly in Manitoba in areas east and west of the Red River, called East Reserve and West Reserve.

 They brought with them many of their institutions and practices, especially their traditional settling pattern which meant that they settled in vast exclusively Mennonite areas where they formed villages with German names such as Blumenort, Steinbach and Grünthal.